Get to know California alcohol laws for your RBS certification

 In California, it is illegal to consume alcohol while inside a vehicle.
 Open containers must be stored in the trunk and out of sight, except when passengers are in a bus, taxi, camper, or motorhome.
 For individuals under 21, it is strictly prohibited to have any alcohol present in the vehicle unless accompanied by a parent or someone over 21 years of age.
 A BAC of 0.01% or higher for underage drivers results in a suspended license for one year, along with mandatory completion of a DUI education program.

 When operating a boat, driving under the influence of alcohol or drugs is illegal.
 A BAC of 0.08% or higher is considered proof of intoxication.
 However, the state of California may establish intoxication with a BAC between 0.05% and 0.08%, supported by other evidence.
-Boating under the influence (BUI) carries penalties such as fines, license suspension, jail time (up to one year if someone is injured), and completion of a boating safety course.
+Boating under the influence (BUI) carries penalties such as fines, license suspension, jail time (up to one year if someone is injured), and boating safety course completion.
 In severe cases involving the death of another person, the penalties can escalate to 10 years in jail.

 California Alcohol Boating Laws Boating and drinking alcohol in California